Rath-github/SWR/README.md

 Once your pull request has been merged, you can delete your branch.

-## 📄 Licença
+## 📄 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.

 ---